-This trio of Tar Heel scholarship recipients is focused on global public health issues (Han), practical applications of mathematical theory (Katsevich) and research aimed at treating disease (Tsai).
+This trio is focused on global public health issues (Larry), practical applications of mathematical theory (Anya) and research aimed at treating disease (Kaitlyn).
 Carolina has produced 44 Goldwater Scholars.

-ODS regularly hosts information sessions and workshops to help applicants better understand and prepare for the application process.
+ODS regularly hosts information sessions, workshops, and prep-shops to help applicants better understand and prepare for the application process.

 UNC HAS PRODUCED